b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 >
 > *Anything that opposes Christ or His doctrine will interrupt our joy.
 That includes the philosophies of men, so abundant online and in the blogosphere, which ==do exactly what Korihor did==.*

-&mdash; *[Joy and Spiritual Survival](https://www.churchofjesuschrist.org/study/general-conference/2016/10/joy-and-spiritual-survival?id=p27-p28&lang=eng#p27)*, President Russell M. Nelson, President of the Quorum of the Twelve Apostles, General Conference October 2016
+— *[Joy and Spiritual Survival](https://www.churchofjesuschrist.org/study/general-conference/2016/10/joy-and-spiritual-survival?id=p27-p28&lang=eng#p27)*, President Russell M. Nelson, President of the Quorum of the Twelve Apostles, General Conference October 2016

 &nbsp;

 > *Therefore, let us beware of false prophets and false teachers, both men and women, who are self-appointed declarers of the doctrines of the Church and who seek to spread their false gospel and attract followers by sponsoring ==symposia, books, and journals whose contents challenge fundamental doctrines of the Church==.
 Beware of those who speak and publish ==in opposition to God’s true prophets== and who actively proselyte others with reckless disregard for the eternal well-being of those whom they seduce.
 Like Nehor and Korihor in the Book of Mormon, they ==rely on sophistry to deceive and entice others to their views==.
 They “set themselves up for a light unto the world, that they may get gain and praise of the world; but they seek not the welfare of Zion” ([2 Ne.
 26:29](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/26?lang=eng&id=29#p29)).*

-&mdash; *[Beware of False Prophets and False Teachers](https://www.churchofjesuschrist.org/study/general-conference/1999/10/beware-of-false-prophets-and-false-teachers?lang=eng&id=p19#p19)*, Elder M. Russell Ballard of the Quorum of the Twelve Apostles, General Conference October 1999
+— *[Beware of False Prophets and False Teachers](https://www.churchofjesuschrist.org/study/general-conference/1999/10/beware-of-false-prophets-and-false-teachers?lang=eng&id=p19#p19)*, Elder M. Russell Ballard of the Quorum of the Twelve Apostles, General Conference October 1999

-Don't worry about folks misrepresenting God, or Christ's teachings&mdash; here we're specifically warned against books that "challenge fundamental doctrines of ==the Church==."
+Don't worry about folks misrepresenting God, or Christ's teachings— here we're specifically warned against books that "challenge fundamental doctrines of ==the Church==."
 Anything in opposition to "God's true ==prophets==." 🤔

 I guess that's what Korihor did?
 Challenged the status quo, as it was manifest in an earthly organization?
 Fortunately for all of us, acknowledging that [[What Do We Mean When We Say the Church Is True|leaders aren't perfect]] is a counter-argument against any of those accusations.